Festo-se/cyclonedx-editor-validator/docs/available_commands.md

                 ]
             },
         },
+    ]

-        # Example for the use of version ranges
+Example for the use of version ranges:

+    [
         {
             "id": {
                 "name": "web-framework",